contactandyc/another-c-library/2_timing.md

 }
 ```

-We don't have to recompile everytime.
+We don't have to recompile every time.
 We can go ahead and look at the next error and try and fix more than one.
 ```
 test_reverse.c:9:21: error: too few arguments to function call, expected 2, have 1
     reverse_string(s);